 Sarah had seen our centre-back leave the pitch two weeks earlier with blood streaming from her mouth after a deflected ball caught her square in the face.
-Nothing serious, a split lip, but enough to make you think twice.
+Nothing serious, a cut lip, but enough to make you think twice.
 "Is it actually required?" she asked.
 "Or is it just one of those things people do?"

 Do You Need a Mouthguard for Hockey?